cht8687/react-hover/README.md

 **Note that you can use other module system instead of ES6 for exporting this object.

-1.You can turn anything into hover component.
+* You can turn anything into hover component.
-2.You can adjust CSS to make hover component show in any position.
+* You can adjust CSS to make hover component show in any position.

 #### `componentHtml`: PropTypes.object.isRequired